The future: IBS research

 What is a PSP?

-The James Lind Alliance (JLA) helps set up PSPs for a wide range of diseases.
+The James Lind Alliance (JLA) helps facilitate PSPs for a wide range of diseases.
 The purpose of a PSP is to identify and prioritise the unanswered questions for certain medical conditions, or areas of health.

 The process of a PSP brings together patients, carers, doctors, nurses, scientists, researchers, dietitians and other health professionals, all with an equal voice.
-Together, they will decide the Top 10 Research Priorities for their condition.
+Together, they decide the top ten research priorities for their condition.

 How did we get to this top ten?